ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion_ML.md

 The conditioning plays a critical role in guiding the U-Net's denoising of the latent towards a definite destination at inference time.
 During training, we are afforded the luxury of a pre-determined destination with our provided clean latent.
 It's important to take advantage of that luxury so the network can correctly train its query, key, and value weight matrices for cross-attention.
 Latent embeddings serve as the query with textual embeddings providing the roles of key and value vectors.
 Performing cross-attention between these vectors emphasizes the relationship between the textual prompt and generated image.
 Cross-attention occurs at every layer for every timestep of the U-Net.
 Every token in the textual prompt has a thorough impact on the attention the network pays to the latent embeddings throughout the denoising process.
 By performing cross-attention at every layer, through every downsampling and upsampling operation, we ensure the uninterrupted propagation of information to every stage of the latent's progression through the network.
 The holistic training approach taken in the semantic training stage allows the U-Net to learn the successful denoising of latents while concurrently learning the conditioning impact on the ultimate latent destination.

+Classifier-free guidance.

 ## Inference

+At inference time, the LDM is applying its learned weights, progressive denoising, conditioning, and decoding to align randomly sampled noise with a user-provided natural language text prompt.
+The end product is expected to be a visually coherent generated image with high-frequency details.
+Inferring that product begins in the latent space.
+As mentioned above, Gaussian noise is randomly sampled to form our latent.
+If the perceptual compression training stage was successful, we will have arrived at an approximately Gaussian distribution in our latent space.
+This simplifies the sampling process and allows for easy access to a randomly generated noisy latent.
+We treat this latent equivalently to noisy latents utilized in the semantic compression training stage.
+Treating the latent as a meaningfully compressed image with added noise, we begin the denoising process.

 ### Scheduler

+The noisy latent is iteratively fed through the U-Net in conjunction with the provided prompt, progressively removing chunks of noise at every step.
+Dependent on the sampler schedule, this process may be deterministic or stochastic.
+The goal here is that, through training, the U-Net has learned how to successfully remove noise from an image according to the denoising schedule and also that the text conditioning has been successfully trained with the images to guide a latent to the preferred destination.
+Within the latent space, our model believes that there is a lucid image buried underneath the repeated addition of Gaussian noise.
+Its only role is to strip away that noise according to the schedule it has previously used.

 Inference time schedulers are determined by pre-defined algorithms through previous literature.
 They are just initialized and applied to latent denoising to determine the amount of noise to be removed.